HX Hurtigruten Expeditions: 10 sights you’ll only see on a Galápagos Expedition Cruise

 Hurtigruten cruise ship science lab

-Not content with being one of the few Galápagos vessels to come equipped with a full range of exploration tools – dinghies, panga boats and the like – Hurtigruten’s spacious expedition ship MS Santa Cruz II features a Science Centre where you can aid or learn about live research.
+Not content with being one of the few Galápagos vessels to come equipped with a full range of exploration tools – dinghies, panga boats and the like – HX's spacious expedition ship MS Santa Cruz II features a Science Centre where you can aid or learn about live research.
 Local, expert naturalist guides are on hand at all times, while a professional onboard photographer will dispense tips.

 What else?
 Guests can wallow in two hot tubs, or retreat to the fitness room beside a top-floor sun deck – which yields remarkable stargazing after dark.
 All cuisine is overseen by a Le Cordon Bleu-trained gastronomy director, and there’s a large main bar where lectures take place.
 Sleek, Scandi-inspired decor characterises the 50 cabins.

-Throughout the year, Hurtigruten operates eight separate itineraries to the Galápagos Islands, ranging from eight to 13 days in length.
+Throughout the year, HX Hurtigruten Expeditions operates eight separate itineraries to the Galápagos Islands, ranging from eight to 13 days in length.
 Many of the options first visit Machu Picchu in Peru – a true once-in-a-lifetime trip!
 For more information, visit the Hurtigruten website

 Do more with Boundless